 The United States’ largest State deserves more than a mere cruise up the coast.
 Despite common misconceptions, approximately half of the state’s highway system is paved.
 So you can easily explore independently in your own vehicle or a rental and see more:

 More of Alaska’s estimated 100,000 glaciers, 3,000 rivers and 3,000,000 lakes;

 More of Alaska’s land mammals including 30,000 grizzly bears, 175,000 moose and 900,000 caribou and 10,000 wolves.

 More of Alaska’s 500+ bird species.

-More chances of seeing North America’s tallest peak, Denali (aka Mount McKinley), which can only be seen 30-40% of the summer months due to cloud cover.
+More chances of seeing North America’s tallest peak, Denali (aka Mount McKinley), which can only be seen 1 in every 3-4 days.

 Have I convinced you yet?
 Ok, let’s start planning your Alaska road trip.

 Summer is well considered the best time to visit Alaska.
 The warmest months benefit from longer daylight hours, lots of wildlife activity and best road/access conditions.
 The summer season in Alaska encompasses late May through to early September, with May-June seeing the least rainfall.